Michael Harrington: Career

 Harrington was appointed a professor of political science at Queens College in Flushing, New York City, in 1972.
 He wrote 16 books and was named a distinguished professor of political science in 1988.
 Harrington is also credited with coining the term neoconservatism in 1973.

 Harrington said that socialists had to go through the Democratic Party to enact their policies, reasoning that the socialist vote had declined from a peak of approximately one million in the years around World War I to a few thousand by the 1950s.
 He considered running for the Democratic presidential nomination in 1980 against President Jimmy Carter, but decided against it after Senator Ted Kennedy announced his campaign.
 He later endorsed Kennedy and said, "if Kennedy loses or is driven out of this campaign, it will be a loss for the left".

-In 1982, the Democratic Socialist Organizing Committee merged with the New American Movement, an organization of New Left activists, forming the Democratic Socialists of America.
+In 1982, the Democratic Socialist Organizing Committee merged with the New American Movement, an organization of New Left activists, forming the Democratic Socialists of America (DSA).
 It was the principal U.S. affiliate of the Socialist International, which includes socialist and labour parties such as the Swedish and German Social Democrats and the British Labour Party, until it voted to leave in 2017.
+Harrington and Barbara Ehrenreich were elected co-chairs of DSA.
 Harrington remained chairman of DSA from its inception to his death.

 During the 1980s, Harrington contributed commentaries to National Public Radio.